Krzychu81/pavlov-vr-rcon/README.md

 - Ability to switch between the servers
 - Use different port than 9100
 - Fix retrieval of the names on the Players page
-- Better error handling when connection to RCON fails (currently need to wait till all calls fail for the UI to be unblocked)
+- Better error handling when connection to RCON fails (currently one needs to wait till all calls fail for the UI to be unblocked)
+- Handle other modes apart from S&D

 # License